k31001/hello-world/README.md

 And we need to understand supply chain and rememeber key players for each types of company.

-Long-term investment can yeild profit despite the ups and downs in stock market.
+Long-term investment can yield profit despite the ups and downs in stock market.

 And please keep researching to stay updated on industry trends.

-Finally, please remember, investing in semiconductors isn’t just about making money—it’s about being part of technological revolution."
+Finally, please remember, investing in semiconductors is not just about making money—it’s about being part of technological revolution."

 ---